hmontazeri/is-vegan/README.md

 # is-vegan

-is-vegan helps you to find out which ingridiends are not vegan.
+Is-Vegan helps you to find out which food ingredients are vegan / non-vegan.
 It can answer that on 1 ingredient or on a list of ingredients.
-[How to use?](#Usage)
+[How to use?](#usage).
+It uses the 600+ entries black list of non-vegan ingredients.

 ## Sources